About Atticus

 At any given time, 16 million Americans are experiencing a crisis that requires urgent help from our legal system or government.
 The right assistance could transform their lives.
 But today, most never get it.

-Atticus makes it easy for any person in crisis to get the life-changing aid they deserve.
+Atticus makes it easy for any sick or injured person in crisis to get the life-changing aid they deserve.
 In just three years, we’ve become the leading platform connecting people with disabilities to government benefits.
 We also help victims of accidents, misconduct, and violence get compensation from insurance.
 So far, we’ve gotten thousands of people access to over $2B in life-changing aid, and we’re just getting started.

 The Job